Skip to content

 • identify where further information may be required, and

-Obtaining pre-application advice can therefore prove to be very beneficial in providing certainty for your development proposal and the necessary information which should be to be submitted with your planning application.
+Obtaining pre-application advice can therefore prove to be very beneficial in providing more certainty for your development proposal and to identify the necessary information which should be submitted with your planning application. such applications are more likely to be processed quicker and with greater certainty of likely outcome.

 Information you should provide